danyk20/CMS_DAQ_simulation/README.md

 # Introduction

-This script create tree hierarchy of nodes where each node is running as separate process with public REST API.
+This script create tree hierarchy of nodes where each node is running as separate process which is accessible via REST API or using RabbitMQ middleware based on selected `architecture` attribute in `configuration.yaml`.

-## API
+## REST API

 ### GET /statemachine/state
 - return current state of the node as one of the following: